 Though India offers different and almost contrasting climate, terrain, food items, services, and the living conditions across various metro cities, there are certain issues that plague the Indian millennials in a similar fashion in almost all of them.
-Living in metro cities was a dream for the Gen Y, but like any other problem which originates specifically because of the population of the country, the crowded roads and lanes of any big city in India does not throw an inviting picture.
-Many of the young professionals feel stuck and choiceness when it comes to finding an alternative to a life which they have come to dislike.
+Living in metro cities was a dream for the Gen Y, but like any other problem which originates specifically because of the population of the country, the crowded roads and lanes of any big city in India do not throw an inviting picture.
+Many of the young professionals feel stuck and choiceless when it comes to finding an alternative to a life which they have come to dislike.

 Admittedly, there are many modern facilities and infrastructural wonders that attract the first-timer to a metro city in India, but the charm fizzles out almost within a week or maximum a month.
-If it is a couple or a new family with children, the stress and depression are almost prevalent in every house.
+If it is a couple or a new family with children, stress and depression are almost prevalent in every house.
 Within a few years, they desperately start thinking about moving to a foreign country; finding ways to get a job closer to their hometown through alternative career choices; or even start a small business so they could just go and settle where they really feel happy.
-Lack of similar opportunities in other cities and concentration of jobs in metro cities are making things tougher.
+The lack of similar opportunities in other cities and the concentration of jobs in metro cities are making things tougher.

-Getting stuck in rains because there are no proper drainage systems; unavailability of local delicacies that they enjoy in their hometowns and cities; hardships they face in getting back to their families during festivals and other special occasions; almost forgetting how warm it felt to sit in the sunshine during winters; and feeling restless during over-charged and noisy nights–these millennials have so much to tackle with.
+Getting stuck in rains because there are no proper drainage systems; unavailability of local delicacies that they enjoy in their hometowns and cities; hardships they face in getting back to their families during festivals and other special occasions; almost forgetting how warm it felt to sit in the sunshine during winters, and feeling restless during over-charged and noisy nights–these millennials have so much to tackle with.
 Yet, there are five major issues that remain unresolved and make a lot of them question their decision to pursue professional courses and seek jobs in these big cities.

 I was getting a medical check-up before joining a big media house in Delhi/NCR when I got to know that the size of my lungs has increased.
 I did not report any problem and never had any issues in the past too.
 The doctor calmly asked me about my background.
 I replied that I was from the state of Punjab.
-He asked since how long I was staying in the National Capital Area.
+He asked how long I was staying in the National Capital Area.
 I mentioned that it would have been more than a year.
 He smiled and said that then it was okay to have enlarged lungs because the air was so polluted; a bit large size of the lungs was considered the standard size for a person living in Delhi/NCR.
 I was very surprised.
 Later, as I lived there for another 3-4 years, I became aware that air pollution is really a thing, and it is not healthy to live in Delhi/NCR.

 For a distance of 6 Km, I used to spend more than half an hour driving to and from my office.
 To avoid further delay, I used to drive a mobike.
 My female colleagues used to spend more than 1.5 hours driving in a car for a distance of around 12 Km.